bizkite-co/handterm/CONVENTIONS.md

 The `eslint-files.json` can be refreshed by running `npm run lint:save-files`.

-Run `npm run lint -- <edited-file-relative-path>` after editing each file to ensure the changes you're making are _reducing_ the number of linting problems.
+Use the VS Code linter after editing each file to ensure the changes you're making are _reducing_ the number of linting problems.

-To run linting on a single file, use the command `npm run lint -- <filepath>`.
-Replace `<filepath>` with the path to the file you want to lint.

 Specify the intended work with checkboxes and update the checkboxes or modify the changes _after_ any successes, such as solved linting or solved tests.